Art

 Student baseline skills are measured in ART 151, 161 and 110, 221, or 222 with an emphasis on technique, historical identification, basic application of concepts to forms and historical developments.
 Two- and three-hundred level courses shift to emphasize integration of concepts, synthesis of interpretive and critical analysis skills, and creative problem solving.

 A critical demonstration of skills development occurs in ART 325 History of Modern Art and Architecture and in ART 485 Senior Seminar in Art.
 ART 325 serves as the departmental writing-intensive course and emphasizes critical reading, subject research, and writing skills.
-ART 485 serves as the senior capstone requiring the integration of research, studio practice, and interpretive critical analysis.
-In addition, students are required to make a formal oral presentation and written thesis in conjunction with their thesis exhibition.
+ART 485 serves as the senior capstone requiring the integration of research, studio practice, and interpretive critical analysis culminating in a cohesive thesis art exhibition and formal oral presentation.

 Major/Minor Restrictions